skydev219/Flutter-store/README.md

 # flutter-store

-This is an amazing mobile application created to make your favorite purchases
+This is an incredible mobile application created to make your favorite purchases very easy, without complications.
+Developed with the aid of the Flutter framework.